Home » The challenges and successes of media representation of Disability

 “The characters with disabilities we do see on TV are typically white males.
 In addition to the lack of racial and gender diversity, many disabled characters are fuelled by stereotypes of “overcoming” their disability or being inspirational to others.
 While there is nothing wrong with a character being an inspiration to others, it should not be the only purpose that they serve in the narrative.”

 The Disability Rights Education & Defense Fund is a US-based organization with the following mandate: advancing access to technology, securing the rights of children with disabilities access to education, improving access to healthcare and social services, and improving access to the built environment and transportation.
 They note that the stereotypes and fears people have of persons with disabilities have become deeply embedded in our culture.
-The images we see in the media influence our ways of thinking and our behaviour.
+The images we see in the media influence our ways of thinking and our behavior.
 We can acknowledge the fact that the Disability Rights Movement has made real strides since the 1960s when it first became fully active.
 However, we must also acknowledge the reality of how far we have yet to go.

-“The under-representation of disabled people in the media or the misleading portrayal of disabled people has far-reaching consequences on the disability community, not least when they are portrayed as a “Superhero” or “tragic Villain”… The depictions of disability as a sin, evil and tragic have widely been disseminated throughout society by religious teachings and beliefs.
+“The under-representation of disabled people in the media or the misleading portrayal of disabled people has far-reaching consequences on the disability community, not least when they are portrayed as a “Superhero” or “tragic Villain”… The depictions of disability as a sin, evil, and tragic have widely been disseminated throughout society by religious teachings and beliefs.
 This along with the historical focus on impairment and physical deformities, have contributed to the way media portray disabled people.”

 Media representations of disability have traditionally been about a rather simplistic portrayal of the individual, rather than a complex, multi-layered character creation.
 This has resulted in unrealistic character arcs and storylines which are, at their best often ridiculous, and at their worst, truly insulting.
-Oftentimes, disability is played for laughs, which is of course, only prejudicial humor and the lowest denominator of character development.
-For example, movies such as Dumb and Dumber portray two brothers who are obviously meant to be Siamese Twins, but they are merely two foolish men who simply act in a ridiculous and immature manner.
+Oftentimes, disability is played for laughs, which is, of course, only prejudicial humor and the lowest denominator of character development.
+For example, movies such as Dumb and Dumber portray two brothers who are meant to be Siamese Twins, but they are merely two foolish men who simply act in a ridiculous and immature manner.
 Movies such as these are meant to be the humorous side of disability, but the result is an unintelligent parody with disgraceful representations of disability.

-Recently, however, there have been hopeful signs, such as the inclusion of models with disabilities in the famous event known as “fashion week” in New York City.
+Recently, however, there have been hopeful signs, such as the inclusion of models with disabilities in the famous event known as “Fashion Week” in New York City.
 Jillian Mercado is a model and designer who also happens to have muscular dystrophy.
 Jillian challenges the norms of beauty and grace as she is also a wheelchair user.
-In 2015, in New York fashion week, for the first time a model who is also an amputee was one of the models.
+In 2015, in New York Fashion Week, for the first time, a model who is also an amputee was one of the models.
 Actress and activist Marlee Matlin became the first actress from the Deaf Culture to win the Academy Award for her performance in Children of a Lesser God.
 Marlee’s success has been important because she’s also been a highly visible actress on television and will soon make her Broadway debut.
 While these successes should be heralded and appreciated, they are few and far between.
 Far too many performers with disabilities find it difficult to break through to the mainstream.

 In the long run, women and men who create videos, film, television, commercials, print, and multimedia advertising bear a responsibility to take people with disabilities seriously as integral members of the human mosaic.
 Although in some cases, our bodies may appear different, we might use adaptive technology or assistive devices, our stories are everyone’s stories.
 People with disabilities need to be integrated into the universe of storytelling in all mediums.
 But, these need to be realistic portrayals, and the only way that will occur is if the storytellers themselves take the time to learn.